 #Bottom Line

-Multiple symptoms together — battery drain, data spikes, unfamiliar apps or profiles — are more meaningful than any single sign.
-Start with the most definitive check: unknown device management profiles on iPhone, or unfamiliar apps with broad permissions on Android.
-If you find something suspicious, update your OS first — it breaks most monitoring software instantly.
+If you find something suspicious, update your OS first.
+It breaks most monitoring software instantly.
 For complete certainty, perform a factory reset and set up as a new device.
-Going forward, a strong passcode, two-factor authentication, and regular permission reviews are your best ongoing defense.
+A strong passcode, two-factor authentication, and regular permission reviews are your best ongoing defense.

 #Frequently Asked Questions